 Apart from research activities (see Major Projects), the main objective is the safe keeping of the following collections:

-One of the main project is the publication of a comprehensive updated flora of the Mascarene islands (the "Flore des Mascareignes"), in collaboration with the Royal Botanic Gardens, Kew (UK) and the Museum d’Histoire Naturelle de Paris.
+One of the main project is the publication of a comprehensive updated flora of the Mascarene islands (the "Flore des Mascareignes"), in collaboration with the Royal Botanic Gardens, Kew (UK), the Museum d’Histoire Naturelle de Paris and the Institut de Recherche pour le Dévelopment (IRD).
 This project, spanning several decades, comprises the description of about 23,000 species from 203 families.
-From 1976 to 2007, 23 fascicles were published.

 Other important projects of the Mauritius Herbarium’s work includes ecological studies and conservation of native plant species.
 Successful propagation of the endemic species such as Trochetia boutoniana (the Mauritian National Flower), Trochetia parviflora, and the lily Crinum mauritianum were launched by the Herbarium.
 Other examples of research are the investigation of ecological causes of the decline of the Mauritian native forestss and endemic plant populations.